FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - potential_upper_limit
   - Type: PotentialUnits
   - Description: The upper limit of the potential
+- cycles
+  - Type: Cycle
+  - Description: The cycles

+### Cycle
-- i_pc_ox
+- cycles
-  - Type: CurrentUnits
+  - Type: int
   - Multiple: True
-  - Description: The current at the maximum of the cathodic peak (oxidation)
+  - Description: A list of the cycles
-- i_pa_red
+- peak_maxima
-  - Type: CurrentUnits
+  - Type: float
   - Multiple: True
-  - Description: The current at the maximum of the anodic peak (reduction)
+  - Description: A list of the peak maxima
-- ox_potential_E_pc
+- peak_minima
-  - Type: PotentialUnits
+  - Type: float
   - Multiple: True
-  - Description: Potential at the maximum of the cathodic peak (reduction)
+  - Description: A list of the peak minima
-- red_potential_E_pa
+- half_wave_potential
-  - Type: PotentialUnits
+  - Type: float
   - Multiple: True
-  - Description: The current at the maximum of the anodic peak (oxidation)
-- total_cycle_number
-  - Type: int
-  - Description: The total cycle number

-### Ferrocene_reference

-- ox_potential_E_pc_ferrocene
-  - Type: PotentialUnits
-  - Description: Potential at the maximum of the cathodic peak (reduction) of the ferrocene reference
-- red_potential_E_pa_ferrocene
-  - Type: PotentialUnits
-  - Description: The current at the maximum of the anodic peak (oxidation) of the ferrocene reference
-- halfe_wave_potential_ferrocene
-  - Type: PotentialUnits
-  - Description: The half-wave potential of the ferrocene measurement
+  - Description: The half-wave potential of the measurement

 ### ElectrodeSetup

-- WE
+- working_electrode
   - Type: string
   - Description: Name of the used working electrode
+- working_electrode_area
+  - Type: float
+  - Description: The area of the used working electrode
+- working_electrode_area_unit
+  - Type: AreaUnits
+  - Description: The area of the used working electrode
-- CE
+- counter_electrode
   - Type: string
   - Description: Name of the used counter electrode
-- RE
+- reference_electrode
   - Type: string
   - Description: Name of the used reference electrode
+- reference_electrode_salt
+  - Type: string
+  - Description: Name of the reference salt
+- reference_electrode_salt_concentration
+  - Type: float
+  - Description: Unit of the reference salt concentration
+- reference_electrode_salt_concentration_unit
+  - Type: ConcentrationUnits
+  - Description: Unit of the reference salt concentration

 ### Author

-Container for information regarding persons who worked on a dataset.

 - name
   - Type: string